|Table of Contents|

-As all the radiation incident on a black body are absorbed, a = 1 for a black body.
+As all the radiation incident on a black body is absorbed, a = 1 for a black body.

 Spectral Emissive Power (El)

 Emissive power per unit wavelength range at wavelength l is known as spectral emissive power, El.
-If E is the total emissive power and El is spectral emissive power, they are related as follows,
+If E is the total emissive power and El is the spectral emissive power, they are related as follows:

-The ratio of the emissive power to the absorptive power for the radiation of a given wavelength is same for all substances at the same temperature and is equal to the emissive power of a perfectly black body for the same wavelength and temperature.
+The ratio of the emissive power to the absorptive power for the radiation of a given wavelength is the same for all substances at the same temperature, and is equal to the emissive power of a perfectly black body for the same wavelength and temperature.

 Read More: Kirchoff’s Law

-(a) The higher the temperature of a body, the higher is the area under the curve i.e. more amount of energy is emitted by the body at a higher temperature.
+(a) The higher the temperature of a body, the higher the area under the curve, i.e., more amount of energy is emitted by the body at a higher temperature.

 (b) The energy emitted by the body at different temperatures is not uniform.
 For both long and short wavelengths, the energy emitted is very small.